TempPerturb-Eval: On the Joint Effects of Internal Temperature and External Perturbations in RAG Robustness

 Because the generated output are lengthy, we extract only the first sentence --- or the first two if they began with ``Yes” or ``No” --- as reference answers for comparison.

-Given that \texttt{GPT-4o}'s role was limited to the low-complexity task of formatting answers (e.g., converting ``flew in space” to ``Both X and Y are astronauts who flew in space”), we observed a high accuracy.
-To verify this, we manually checked a subset of the generated answers, including the final reference answers used for evaluation.
-A spot-check of 20 samples revealed zero hallucinations.
+Given that \texttt{GPT-4o}'s role was limited to the low-complexity task of formatting answers (e.g., converting ``flew in space” to ``Both X and Y are astronauts who flew in space”), we observed high formatting accuracy.
+To verify this, we manually inspected a subset of the generated answers, including the final reference answers used for evaluation.
+A spot-check of 20 samples revealed no hallucinations.

-\textbf{Metric Selection and Reporting.} We evaluated semantic similarity using both BERTScore~\citep{Zhang*2020BERTScore:} and ROUGE-1/2/L \citep{lin-2004-rouge} metrics.
-While all metrics exhibited consistent trends across experimental conditions, we selected BERTScore as our primary evaluation measure due to its better alignment with human judgment in capturing semantic equivalence.
-We report BERTScore F1 values computed using the default \texttt{RoBERTa-large} model \citep{liu2019robertarobustlyoptimizedbert} as the backbone.
+\textbf{Metric Selection and Reporting.} We evaluated semantic similarity using both BERTScore~\citep{Zhang*2020BERTScore:} and ROUGE-1/2/L \citep{lin-2004-rouge}, two standard metrics for natural language generation \citep{zhou-etal-2025-gpt}.
+While all metrics exhibited consistent trends across experimental conditions, we selected BERTScore as our primary measure due to its stronger alignment with human judgment of semantic equivalence.
+We report BERTScore F1 scores computed using the default \texttt{RoBERTa-large} model \citep{liu2019robertarobustlyoptimizedbert} as the backbone.